 - 1. Any Fontbonne University Public Safety Officer - 2.
-Title IX Coordinator or Deputy Coordinator - One of the following members of the Fontbonne Student Affairs staff: - Vice President for Student Affairs - Assistant Vice President for Student Affairs - Director of Residence Life
+Title IX Coordinator or Deputy Coordinator

 A reporting party may choose to make a report to the University and may choose to make a report to law enforcement.
 The reporting party may pursue either or both of these options at the same time.